Ativan vs Klonopin

 | FDA-approved uses | Anxiety, anxiety associated with depression, short-term relief of anxiety | Panic disorder, certain seizure disorders |

 The second difference is how the body clears the drug.
 Lorazepam is processed in a way that is less affected by liver problems and by some drug interactions.
-That is sometimes why a prescriber chooses it, particularly for older adults or for people with liver concerns.
+The body breaks it down through a simpler route, so its level is less likely to swing because of liver function or other medications.
+Clonazepam is processed more through the liver in a way that is more open to those factors.
+This is often why a prescriber chooses lorazepam for older adults or for people with liver concerns, where a more predictable level matters and where extra sedation from a drug interaction is a particular worry.

 The third difference is approved uses.
-Lorazepam is approved for anxiety, for anxiety associated with depression, and for the short-term relief of anxiety.
+Lorazepam is approved for anxiety, for anxiety associated with depression, and for the short-term relief of anxiety symptoms.
 Clonazepam is approved for panic disorder and for certain seizure disorders.
+In practice both are used for anxiety and panic, and the seizure use of clonazepam is a separate matter handled by a prescriber.
+A small practical point, clonazepam also comes as an orally disintegrating tablet that dissolves in the mouth.

 Side effects compared

 The side effects of these two overlap closely, because they belong to the same class.
-Both are sedating, and both can cause drowsiness, tiredness, and slowed thinking or coordination.
-Both can cause physical dependence and tolerance with regular use.
+Both are sedating.
+Both can cause drowsiness, tiredness, lightheadedness, reduced coordination, and, especially at higher doses, slowed thinking, memory problems, and slurred speech.
+Both can cause physical dependence and tolerance with regular use, meaning the body adjusts so that the same dose may work less well over time.

 The practical differences trace back to duration and metabolism.
-Lorazepam's shorter action can mean somewhat more rebound anxiety between doses, meaning anxiety that returns as the dose fades, while clonazepam's longer action tends to feel steadier.
-With both, stopping abruptly can cause dangerous withdrawal, including seizures, so both are tapered slowly with a prescriber.
+Lorazepam's shorter action can mean somewhat more rebound anxiety between doses and a sense that the effect has worn off sooner.
+Clonazepam's longer action tends to feel steadier across the day.
+Lorazepam's simpler metabolism makes its level a bit more predictable when liver function is reduced or when other medications are involved.
+Older adults are more affected by both drugs, with a higher chance of falls, confusion, and memory problems, which is part of why a more predictable drug is sometimes preferred for them.
+With either drug, stopping abruptly can cause dangerous withdrawal, including seizures, so both are tapered slowly with a prescriber.

 Sleep, weight, and sexual effects

 Weight change is not a defining feature of either drug.
-Sexual side effects are not a defining feature either, and neither is known for them the way SSRIs can be.
-Anything bothersome is worth raising with a prescriber.
+Neither typically affects appetite the way some other psychiatric medications can.
+Sexual side effects are not a defining feature either, and neither is known for them the way SSRIs are.
+Anything bothersome in any of these areas is worth raising with a prescriber, since other factors, including anxiety itself, can play a part.

 Why a clinician might choose one over the other